Privacy Policy

 18

-Analysis and profiling related to your economic and personal characteristics, based solely on the consultation of information from internal sources, in order to determine which of our own products and services best suit you and/or your interests.
+Analysis and profiling related to your economic and personal characteristics, based on the consultation of information from internal sources, in order to determine which Santander Group and third-party products and services best suit you.

 Contact and identification data.